Welcome to today's edition of the Rush 24-7 podcast.

 It's about where the country's headed and where we've been and how we got here.

-It's quite depressing, but if you read it, or if you listen to me read it, which I'm gonna try to do today, you're gonna agree with a lot of it.
+It's quite depressing, but if you read it, if you listen to me read it, which I'm going to try to do today, you're going to agree with a lot of it.

-So October 26th, Jennifer Griffin at Fox, and by the way, subsequent reports Have only added to this.
+And by the way, subsequent reports have only added to this.

-This nation was told only by Fox that there was there were requests for help, that they were denied, and then there were orders to stand down.
+October 26th, this nation was told only by Fox that there were requests for help, that they were denied, and then there were orders to stand down.

 There were actual orders from the CIA or from the White House and do not offer assistance.